-- 6.3 Council's involvement in the State Government's North Stradbroke Island Economic Transition Committee supports and aligns with Council's strategic objectives, which help deliver long-term economic sustainability for North Stradbroke Island (Minjerribah). - 6.3.1 Coordinate Council's involvement in the implementation of the Queensland Government North Stradbroke Island Economic Transition Strategy. - a) Liaise with Queensland Government agencies and stakeholders regarding North Stradbroke Island Economic Transition Strategy project implementation. - b) Participate in North Stradbroke Island Economic Transition Strategy Implementation Committee meetings. - 6.4 Council receives a return on the community's investment in land to enhance economic and community outcomes. - 6.4.1 Identify and develop strategic opportunities for Redland City Council land holdings. - a) Manage Council's strategic land investment, in particular the Capalaba Town Centre redevelopment, Birkdale Commonwealth Land, Cleveland Point and Bligh Street (Wellington Point) to ensure appropriate end use considering community and economic outcomes. - 6.5 Growth in key sectors identified in Council's Economic Development Framework is supported through the development and implementation of action plans by the Industry Economic Development Advisory Board. - 6.5.1 Provide secretariat support to the Redlands Economic Development Advisory Board (EDAB). - a) Coordinate board meetings. - b) Prepare a report to update Council following each board meeting. - c) Prepare the EDAB Annual Report. - 6.5.2 Deliver industry-enabling action plans and a targeted investment attraction strategy. - a) Continue to implement the Education and Training Industry Sector Plan 2018-2023. - b) Continue to implement the Health Care and Social Assistance Industry Sector Plan 2018-2023. - c) Continue to implement the Rural Enterprises Industry Sector Plan 2019-2024. - d) Develop an Investment Attraction Plan. - e) Develop a Manufacturing Industry Sector Plan. - 6.6 Development will be facilitated specifically in the Toondah Harbour Priority Development Area (PDA) and Weinam Creek PDA with a focus on economic growth. - 6.6.1 Engage Redland Investment Corporation to facilitate the Toondah Harbour Priority Development Area (PDA) in partnership with Economic Development Queensland. - a) Manage Council's interests in line with the PDA Development Agreement. - 6.6.2 Facilitate the development of the Weinam Creek Priority Development Area (PDA) in partnership with Economic Development Queensland. - a) Finalise a revised master plan for the Weinam Creek PDA and manage progress of the development.
+- 6.3 Council's involvement in the State Government's North Stradbroke Island Economic Transition Committee supports and aligns with Council's strategic objectives, which help deliver long-term economic sustainability for North Stradbroke Island (Minjerribah). - 6.3.1 Coordinate Redland City Council's involvement in the implementation of the Queensland Government's Minjerribah Futures transition program. - Liaise with Queensland Government agencies and stakeholders regarding project implementation of the Minjerribah Futures transition program. - b) Participate in the Minjerribah Futures Reference Group. - 6.4 Council receives a return on the community's investment in land to enhance economic and community outcomes. - 6.4.1 Identify and develop strategic opportunities for Redland City Council land holdings. - a) Manage Council's strategic land investment to ensure appropriate Redlands Coast community and economic outcomes are considered, including for end uses. - 6.5 Growth in key sectors identified in Council's Economic Development Framework is supported through the development and implementation of action plans by the Industry Economic Development Advisory Board. - 6.5.1 Provide secretariat support for the Redland City Economic Development Advisory Board (EDAB). - a) Coordinate board meetings. - b) Prepare a report to update Redland City Council following each board meeting. - c) Develop the EDAB Annual Report. - 6.5.2 Deliver industry-enabling action plans and a targeted investment attraction strategy. - a) Continue to implement the Redland City Education and Training Industry Sector Plan 2018-2023. - b) Continue to implement the Redland City Health Care and Social Assistance Industry Sector Plan 2018-2023. - c) Continue to implement the Redland City Rural Enterprises Industry Sector Plan 2019-2024. - d) Continue to develop a Manufacturing Industry Sector Plan. - e) Continue to develop an Investment Attraction Plan. - 6.5.3 Review Redland City Council's economic recovery response to COVID-19. - a) Continue to monitor the impact of COVID-19 on key industry sectors. - b) Deliver a program of assistance to business, to support economic recovery. - 6.6 Development will be facilitated specifically in the Toondah Harbour Priority Development Area (PDA) and the Weinam Creek PDA with a focus on economic growth. - 6.6.1 Facilitate the Toondah Harbour Priority Development Area (PDA) in partnership with Economic Development Queensland. - a) Manage Redland City Council's interests in accordance with the PDA Development Agreement. - 6.6.2 Facilitate the development of the Weinam Creek Priority Development Area (PDA) in partnership with Economic Development Queensland. - a) Finalise a revised master plan for the Weinam Creek PDA and manage progress of the development.